UCSD-ECEMAE-148/148-winter-2025-final-project-team-4/hailoconversion/readme.md

-# Convert DonkeyCar Keras .h5 files to Hailo .hef files to be used with a Persistent Model
+# Convert DonkeyCar Keras .h5 files to Hailo .hef files (Can be used with a Persistent Model)
 1) Go to https://hailo.ai/developer-zone/
 2) Make an account
 3) Start up a Linux terminal